 Unless you consent, a court order or section 1692b permits, “or as reasonably necessary to effectuate a post-judgment judicial remedy,” debt collectors “may not communicate, in connection with the collection of any debt, with any person other than you, your attorney, a consumer reporting agency if otherwise permitted by law, your creditor, the attorney of the creditor, and the attorney of the debt collector.”

-When contacting third parties they must identify themselves but not state that you owe any debt; they can say that they are confirming or correcting information they have about your location, address, phone number, and employer only.
-Also, only if expressly requested to do so, can they identify who they work for.
-Revealing who they work for does not mean that, once asked, they can discuss your debt.
+When contacting third parties they must identify themselves but may not state that you owe any debt.
+They can say that they are confirming or correcting information they have about your location, address, phone number, and/or employer, only.
+And (only) if expressly requested to do so can they identify who they work for.
+But revealing who they work for does not mean they can discuss your debt.

 How can you stop telemarketing calls?

-Additionally, the National Do-Not Call List prohibits solicitation calls from contacting registered numbers.
-The list works for personal landline and wireless numbers.
-Another annoyance, autodialers and predictive dialers, produce, store and dial telephone numbers in a random or sequential number order.
+Another annoyance autodialers and predictive dialers produce are telemarketing calls.
+Your landline and wireless phone numbers are easy to find thanks to public records, making these numbers easy prey for telemarketers and other solicitors.
+These devices store and dial telephone numbers in a random or sequential number order.
 When you answer the phone, you hear a computerized or pre-recorded voice or a hang up.
-After you answer the call, predictive dialers must transfer the call to a live agent.
+After you answer the call, predictive dialers transfer the call to a live agent.